rongroeung/cr-website/README.md

 #### Add new content

 For Developer Only, some page need to add new code to handle new data.
-Some page will auto push new data to current UI ( PastoralTeam Page, Milestone Page ).
+Some page will auto push new data to current UI ( PastoralTeam Page, Milestone Page, Contact Page ).

 ```
 data: {